ADVERTISEMENT

 • Begin by slowing your fall and counting to three or even five as you descend, making sure you do not reach the bottom of the squat before you finish.
 Then rapidly drive back up.

 • Pausing during the movement can also help to increase the difficulty.
-You can do this at the bottom of the movement by holding the squat for a few seconds before pushing back up, or you can do it in stages by resting two or three times.
+You can do this at the bottom of the movement by holding the squat for a few seconds before pushing it back up, or you can do it in stages by resting two or three times.

 • Add pulses at the bottom of the exercise if you truly want to feel the burn in your legs throughout your squat session.
 Push up slightly and then lower five to ten times, keeping your back straight the entire time.
 Then return to your original location.